Price Point: ✪✪✪✪✪

 Drive just 3 hours south of Orlando and it’ll feel like you’ve arrived in a different country.
-Step foot on South Beach and it’s like you’ve kicked it back a couple decades.
+Step foot on South Beach and it’s like you’ve gone back a couple decades.

-Miami is a dysfunctional, absurd yet exhilarating concoction of people from everywhere & anywhere all coexisting in tropical paradise.
+Miami is a dysfunctional, absurd yet exhilarating concoction of people from all different backgrounds coexisting in tropical paradise.
 Why I never took the time to truly explore this city being born and raised in Orlando, I’ll never know.

-Growing up with a large Hispanic population in my hometown, I heard Spanish on a daily basis.
+Growing up in Orlando with a large Hispanic population, I heard Spanish on a daily basis.
 In Miami though, the Spanish was… different.
 It belonged there.
 It flowed from the mouths of residents like it was a part of Miami’s identity, not just a minority language in a predominantly Caucasian population, like the rest of Florida.

 Much like the Porches and Mercedes zipping through the streets, our 3 nights in Miami went by in blur.